Moussaka Recipe from Our Poros Island Cooking Odyssey in Greece

-Originally featured as our recipe of the month way back in January, 2004, famed Chef Giuliano Hazan writes: this is probably the first recipe of mine which was published.
+Originally featured as our recipe of the month way back in January, 2004, famed Chef Giuliano Hazan wrote at the time: “This is probably the first recipe of mine which was published.
 It first appeared in my mother’s third book, Marcella’s Italian Kitchen, in which she tells of how on one of my visits home I volunteered to cook and after poking around my parents’ refrigerator and cupboards came up with this chicken dish.
 I confess that my memory of the first time I made it is rather vague but I have been preparing it often over the years to rave reviews during which time I have made some adjustments to the recipe.
-The following is my current version.
+The following is my current version.”

 1. Put half the olives and the anchovy fillets in a food processor and chop very finely (add 1-2 TBSP of white wine if necessary to get it to process).

 2. Choose a lidded sauté pan or skillet large enough to accommodate all the chicken in a single layer.
 Put 2 tablespoons of the olive oil and the garlic cloves in the pan and place over medium high heat.
 Sauté until the garlic becomes golden brown then remove the cloves and discard them.